JimyhZhu/TremorBot/Arduino/esp32_haptic_control/README.md

-# ESP32 Haptic Control System
+# ESP32 Haptic Control System - Real-Time Interactive Control

-This ESP32 Arduino code provides a WebSocket server that can receive streaming data from the engineering platform UI and control haptic feedback based on the received signals.
+This ESP32 Arduino code provides a **WebSocket server** that receives streaming data from the engineering platform UI and controls haptic feedback with **real-time responsive timing** for interactive applications.

-## Features
+## Key Features

+- **⚡ Real-Time Responsive**: Processes data "as fast as possible" for immediate feedback
-- **WebSocket Server**: Runs on port 81 for real-time communication
+- **📡 WebSocket Server**: Runs on port 81 for real-time communication with UI
-- **WiFi Connectivity**: Connects to your local WiFi network
+- **🔗 WiFi Connectivity**: Connects to your local WiFi network
-- **Haptic Control**: PWM-based haptic feedback control
-- **PID Control**: Proportional-Integral-Derivative control for smooth haptic response
-- **Real-time Data Processing**: Handles high-frequency streaming data (up to 1.2kHz)
+- **🎛️ Interactive Control**: Immediate response to user actions and parameter changes
-- **Status Indicators**: Built-in LED shows connection and streaming status
+- **📊 Status Monitoring**: Built-in LED shows connection and streaming status
-- **Heartbeat System**: Maintains connection with periodic heartbeats
+- **💓 Heartbeat System**: Maintains connection with periodic heartbeats

+## Timing Approach: **As Fast As Possible**

+Unlike the client version that uses precise hardware timers, this control system:
+- **Processes data immediately** when available in the buffer
+- **Variable timing intervals** based on system load and data arrival
+- **Real-time responsive** - prioritizes speed over precision
+- **Interactive feedback** - perfect for user control applications

 ## Hardware Requirements